 Address: 401 Jefferson Avenue Toledo, OH 43604

 Hensville Park is an impressive outdoor recreation space in downtown Toledo in the Warehouse District.
 The space provides shopping, entertainment, live music, unique dining, and exciting activities for locals and tourists alike.
-Dining spots include local breweries, coffee shops, fresh fish spots, and more.
+Dining spots include local breweries, coffee shops, and fresh fish spots.

 Nightlife is bustling at Hensville Park, with nightclubs, live jazz music, outdoor patios, and bars.
-There’s something for everyone, whether you’re looking for an exciting night on the town or a laid-back vibe.
 In the mood for some classic American baseball?
 Cheer on the Toledo Mud Hens, Toledo’s minor league baseball team, at Fifth Third Field in Hensville.

 Fifth Third Field is an award-winning facility that seats 10,300 guests.
 Fifth Third Field hosts 71 regular-season baseball games throughout the year, so be sure to catch a game if you’re in the area.
 Hensville Park is home to many exciting events — music festivals in the summer featuring many of Toledo’s musicians and bands.